Avoxel284/talking-ben/README.md

 ```
 2. Install node packages `npm i`
 3. Run the bot `node .`
+4. (obviously invite the bot if you havent already)
-4. Join a voice channel and type this command in any text channel: `!startben`.
+5. Join a voice channel and type this command in any text channel: `!startben`.